 The 50-Mile Activity Loop is the City of Albuquerque’s proposed 50-mile, multi-use trail and bikeway facility that aims to fill the gaps in our existing trails and bikeways facilities to create a 50-mile bicycling, running and walking loop around the city.

 City staff worked with the local engineering firm Wilson & Company and the community to develop the 50-Mile Activity Loop Plan, which was completed in September of 2013.

-The City of Albuquerque, along with Wilson and Company, a local engineering firm, has finished the 50-Mile Loop Plan document, which provides plans to complete and improve a 50-mile bicycling, running, and walking trail, circling Albuquerque.
-The Plan recommends ways to fill in gaps (shown in red) to join with the blue sections (existing trail facilities) to complete the 50-Mile Loop.
+The Plan recommends ways to fill in gaps (shown in red) to join with the blue sections (existing bikeways and trail facilities) to complete the 50-Mile Activity Loop.

-"The 50-Mile Loop will be a great asset for Albuquerque, to promote health and recreation and provide a destination for tourists." - Mayor Berry.
+"The 50-Mile Loop will be a great asset for Albuquerque, to promote health and recreation and a destination for tourists." - Mayor Richard J. Berry

 There are currently no results for this search.